coders-vechai/Junk-Protection-Remover_1/README.md

 Protections will be present as such if found by the mod

-(Note: in versions 1.0.1 <, you will have to add "-commentProtectionMethods" in the starting arguments to have the following, this option will however increase the file size)
+(Note: in versions 1.0.1 <, you will have to add "-commentProtectionMethods" in the starting arguments to have the following, this option will/can increase the file size, sometimes by a lot)
 ![disabledProtectionsOutput](https://i.imgur.com/ukcQMfq.png)

 Debugging calls will be changed to strings to prevent the application to check for debuggers